gwdevhub/gwlauncher/README.md

 1. Click [download](https://github.com/GregLando113/gwlauncher/releases) below.
 2. Select the most recent revision executable.
 The regular version requires the [.NET 6 Desktop Runtime (x86)](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 The self-contained version runs out of the box.
+3. Confirm that you have the latest [Visual C++ Redistributables x86](https://aka.ms/vs/17/release/vc_redist.x86.exe) installed.
-3. Put the executable in its own folder!
+4. Put the executable in its own folder!
 Dont be that guy who keeps everything in their downloads folder/desktop please.
+It will create three files (Settings.json, Accounts.json, GWML.dll) in the same location you put the executable when you launch it.
-4. Run the executable.
+5. Run the executable.

 ### Usage